 Let's see what we can do with JDK9, even without fully modularizing our application, a naive and simplified approach.
 In this example, I will be using simple application based on Vertx.
 All it does, is searches GitHub for projects with given name, crossreferencing that with Twitter and extracting couple tweets mentioning that project.
-It will be available on port 8080, and response will be pretty formated JSON (for no particular reason, other then being pretty to look at, since a human/me/you will be looking at it; otherwise, machine to machine, well, who cares about pretty formatting).
+It will be available on port 8080, and response will be pretty formated JSON (for no particular reason other then being pretty to look at, since we will be looking at it; otherwise, machine to machine is fine - who cares about pretty formatting.

 So let's start.
 Assuming we have our application written and working/tested to high standards of software industry these days, we will focus on packaging it into docker container.

 In this example, I will use alpine linux as a base docker image, and we will be using docker multi-stage build to add openjdk and customize it, as first stage, followed by using that customized small jdk in second stage of the build.
 You can find out more about multi-stage builds in docker here

 But before that, lets see how JDK9 can help us.
 With JDK9 we can start with standard JDK9 distro, use jdeps on our application to gain more insight into which JDK modules it needs.
 Once we know the modules we need, we can then build another JDK9 distribution which contains only those, and save on size significantly.

 Let's see how it works and how to do it, on our little test vertx application here: